Updated August 14, 2020

 ● To minimize the risk of exposure, and wherever possible, phone or online interviews should continue to be carried out rather than in person

 ● According to the U.S. Centers for Disease Control and Prevention (CDC), older people and individuals with underlying health conditions such as diabetes or obesity are considered higher risk.
-If you fall into such categories, you should not participate in any assignment that puts you in direct contact with the general public.
+If you fall into such categories, you should avoid participating in any assignment that puts you in direct contact with the general public.
 Consideration should also be given to any employees who are pregnant

-● When selecting staff for any reporting on the COVID-19 pandemic, management should be mindful of racist attacks against certain nationalities, as highlighted by the U.N.
-Secretary General and Human Rights Watch
+● When selecting staff for any reporting on the COVID-19 pandemic, management should be mindful of racist attacks against certain nationalities, as highlighted by NHK World

-● Some countries that recently lifted lockdown measures have since reimposed them, as reported by The Telegraph.
+● Some countries that previously lifted lockdown measures have since reimposed them, as reported by Forbes.
 You should therefore discuss what plans your management team has in place to assist and support you should you fall ill while on assignment, taking into account the possibility of self-isolation and/or being grounded in a quarantine/lockdown zone for an extended period of time

-● Even the most experienced journalists may struggle psychologically when reporting on the COVID-19 pandemic.
+● Even the most experienced journalists may struggle psychologically when reporting on the COVID-19 pandemic, according to the Reuters Institute at the University of Oxford.
 Management should check in on their journalists on a regular basis to see how they are coping, and to offer guidance and support if and when necessary

 ● Family members will likely be concerned and/or stressed if you plan to cover the COVID-19 outbreak.
 Have a discussion with them about the risks and their concerns.
 If necessary, set up a conversation between family members and your organization’s medical advisers